 Several weeks ago, a distracted driver plowed into the back of my car and nearly totaled it.
 Thank Heaven, nobody was seriously injured.
 A few hours later, the shock of the impact did cause some latent injury and chiropractic treatment was needed.

 I didn’t even know our state had allowed this substance for retail sale!
 The doc assured me this was so.
-Maybe, I’d pick some up on the next visit. . . if needed.
+Since then we’ve found all kinds of resources for this near-miracle plant.

 Rural American Hemp Fields